alexkalinins/swisscheese/README.md

 ## License

 This project is licensed under the Affero GPL v3 (AGPL v3) License - see the [LICENSE.md](https://gitlab.com/poof/swisscheese/LICENSE.md) file for more details

-## Criteria (for the teacher):

-This project fits all necessary criteria.
-Please check javadoc of the `Criteria` class for more details about the criteria-meeting.